INSTITUTIONAL BEST PRACTICES

 2. Basic Computer and Software Skills (BCSS)

-Objective: To train the Students towards computer skills as well as basic instrumentation and laboratory techniques.
+Objective: The objective is to train students in computer skills, basic instrumentation and laboratory techniques.

-Evidence of Success: All the students are eager to learn basic laboratory techniques and computer skills.
-Every year the number of participants is increasing.
+Evidence of Success: There is growing interest among students in learning basic laboratory techniques and computer skills, as evidenced by the increasing number of participants each year.